marcinpawlukiewicz/bash-zsh/commands.md

 Those are two major differences I found.
 Many sources give an information about wildcard (usage of * as a word) as not accessible for bash.
 However, I checked this on multiple versions of bash, and for all of the,m I had this feature on by default.

 However, there are a couple of features provided by zsh that bash does not have and can be invoked by commands and proper configuration of the .zsh file in our main directory (~).
 For example, the zmv command can help with massive either file or directory name changes.
 It is a game-changer if we have hundreds of files.
 Another useful feature is the build-in calculator activated by a simple command zcalc.
-Now, you can do simple calculations without leaving your terminal {cite}`ruby`.
+Now, you can do simple calculations without leaving your terminal {cite:p}`holdgraf_portable_2017`.
+ Edited

 **Sources:**
 ```{bibliography}```